onedata/onedata-documentation/GUIDELINES.md

 In general, **avoid including REST API call examples** in the docs — this is what the API (swaggers) docs are for.
 There are some exceptions to this rule though.
-If the REST API is complicated, it may be a good idea to include one or two examples to give the reader a kickstart.
+If the REST API is complicated, it may be a good idea to include one or two examples to give the reader a kick-start.

 **Do include useful links to the REST API**, typically at the end of a section.
 Make sure to link the section with the guide on how to use the REST API of the corresponding service.